cvlab-yongin/D2FP/README.md

 ## Datasets

-Please set the environment variable `DETECTRON2_DATASETS` and place the downloaded datasets in the following structure within the defined path.
-The official website where the dataset can be obtained is https://sysu-hcp.net/lip/overview.php.
+Set the DETECTRON2_DATASETS environment variable and organize the downloaded datasets in the following directory structure within the specified path.
+You can download the dataset from the official website: https://sysu-hcp.net/lip/overview.php.

 ### Expected dataset structure for LIP: